 Edibles are food or beverage products that have been injected with cannabis containing the THC and CBD cannabinoids.
 Almost any food product or drink can contain cannabis, including hard candy, cookies, brownies, or chocolates.
 Hot and cold drinks can contain cannabis as well.
 You can even find innovative recipes for foods created with cannabis.

-If you’re shopping for cannabis edibles, you must purchase them from a local cannabis dispensary in the states where medicinal cannabis is legal or by way of mail order.
+If you’re shopping for cannabis edibles, you must purchase them from a local cannabis dispensary in the states where medicinal cannabis is legal1 or by way of mail order2.
 You might also be able to find cannabis edibles—if they’re permitted, at a green market, a local marijuana convention, or local festivals that are open to purveyors of legalized cannabis or promoting it.

 In most cases, injecting cannabis with cooking oil or butter begins the process by which marijuana edibles are made.
-With the modified product which has now become canna-butter or canna-oil, you can use the products in cooking or baking to create a variety of food items containing cannabis.
+With the modified product which has now become canna-butter3 or canna-oil4, you can use the products in cooking or baking to create a variety of food items containing cannabis.
 And by making your own edibles, you have more control over the strength and flavor of the food.

 Starting with one of the most common and versatile cannabis edibles, Cannabutter is one of the most widely used edibles around.
 You can even make it yourself.
 Cannabutter is regular butter that has cannabis injected into it.
 Cannabutter is highly medicinal because of the THC and CBC cannabinoids that are released within it, so when you use it in place of regular butter, it literally changes the dish into a cannabis-edible one.

-Cannabis-infused chocolate – there’s an abundance of chocolate and cocoa-cannabis choices for the cannabis user with a sweet tooth.
-Défoncé is a brand of medicinal cannabis chocolate bars infused with THC that come in a range of flavors from hazelnut to “matcha”, a variety of Japanese tea.
+– there’s an abundance of chocolate and cocoa-cannabis choices for the cannabis user with a sweet tooth.
+Défoncé is a brand of medicinal cannabis chocolate bars infused with THC that come in a range of flavors from hazelnut to “matcha”, a variety of Japanese tea7.

-Cheeba Chews – These individual chocolate bites were part of the original group of legally approved cannabis edibles in California.
+– These individual chocolate bites were part of the original group of legally approved cannabis edibles in California.
 Cheeba Chews earned three awards of the Cannabis Cup and are available in over 800 dispensaries.
-The chews are infused with just 10 mg of medicinal cannabis so they’re safe for managing dosages with ease.
+The chews are infused with just 10 mg of medicinal cannabis so they’re safe for managing dosages with ease10.

 The choices you have to find a cannabis edible that works for you are almost endless.
 You can find ice cream, coffee, candies, mints, chocolates, cookies, and brownies along with numerous cannabis-infused recipes for soups, salads, breads, dinner entrées, desserts and more!